ocf/ocfweb/ocfweb/docs/docs/services/vhost.md

 4.   **Include university's disclaimer (if applicable).** If you are a student group, place the university-mandated student group disclaimer on each page of your website (see the section below).
+5.   **Obtain a domain (faculty and staff only).** The OCF will not request personal domains for individuals, so faculty and staff must obtain their own.
-5.   **Complete request form.** Complete the [[virtual hosting request form|request_vhost]] online.
-OCF staff will review your request and contact the university hostmaster on your behalf.
+6.   **Complete request form.** Complete the [[virtual hosting request form|request_vhost]] online.
+OCF staff will review your request and contact the university hostmaster on your behalf if necessary.

 ### Including the OCF banner